-At any point during these proceedings, the Panel may go into a closed session, temporarily excusing all participants, upon the vote of the majority of the members of the Panel.
+At any point during these proceedings, the Decision-Makers may go into a closed session, temporarily excusing all participants.

-The College will record all parts of the live hearing proceedings, but shall stop recording when the Panel is in closed sessions.
+The College will record all parts of the live hearing proceedings, but shall stop recording when the Decision-Maker(s) are in closed sessions.
 Following the conclusion of the hearing, and after the parties receive notice of the hearing outcome, the recording will be made available to the parties for their review prior to the deadline to submit any appeals, if they make a request to the Title IX Coordinator to review it.